Using AccountEdge on Catalina, Big Sur or M1 processor computers

 AccountEdge for macOS Catalina, Big Sur and M1 processors

-We are delighted to announce that a version of AccountEdge that runs within macOS Catalina and Big Sur, as well on Mac’s using Apple’s new M1 processor, is scheduled for release later this year.
+We are delighted to announce that a version of AccountEdge that runs within macOS Catalina and Big Sur, as well on Mac’s using Apple’s new M1 processor, is scheduled for release in the coming weeks.

-Priority Software, the global developers of AccountEdge products, have successfully launched a single-user version of the product in the USA and Canada and are now finalising the UK release.
+Priority Software, the global developers of AccountEdge products, have successfully launched both a single-user and network version of the product in the USA and Canada and are now finalising the UK release.
 Whilst we do not yet have a release date, the UK version is now in testing in preparation for its upcoming launch.

 For AccountEdge customers looking to upgrade their computers, our advice is to delay your Catalina, Big Sur or M1 upgrade until the UK release of the compatible product, or use one of the workaround options provided below.